flix-tech/kafka-schema-registry/README.md

 # kafka-schema-registry

-This library allows you to create topics on Kafka associated with a Confluent schema, and publish messages on them.
+This library allows you to create topics on Kafka topics, associated with a Confluent Schema Registry, and publish messages on them.

 It takes care of:
 * creating the topic